Having walked through the majestic main courtyard of the Royal Stables, you enter a disarming place of luxurious

 The ring has been designed like a theatre décor, a small showcase of untreated wood positioned on a layer of stone.
 Murano glass chandeliers and mirrors, in which horses and riders are reflected ad infinitum, make reference to the Hall of Mirrors.
 The simplicity of the materials and the assemblage of beams and planks recall the ephemeral constructions of the Versailles of yesteryear.
 The Farnese Theatre in Parma inspired the lights and the mobile architecture.
 Facing the tiers a dress circle and a ring of golden sand occupies two thirds of the surface.

 All of these facilities have returned these buildings to their first vocation, equestrian activity, whilst preserving the beauty of the historical site built by Jules Hardouin-Mansart at the end of the 17th century to house the prestigious royal cavalry.

 To discover the Grand Royal Stables :

-Every performance of the Matinales des Ecuyers and “la Voie de l'Ecuyer” is followed by a free visit of the stables.
+Every performance of “la Voie de l'Ecuyer” is followed by a free visit of the stables.